taoning2014/srt-validator-website/README.md

 ## TODOS

-- [] Implement a master function to: 1, call each validator 2, catch error in parser 3, aggregate errors and output
+- [X] Implement a master function to: 1, call each validator 2, catch error in parser 3, aggregate errors and output
-- [] Implement file picker in UI, bind master validator function to onchange event, display error in UI
+- [ ] Implement file picker in UI, bind master validator function to onchange event, display error in UI
+- [ ] Implement text editor in UI, which will parse the input file and display it in the editor.
+User can use it to change the caption content and valide it.
-- [] Add precommit hook (eslint, prettier)
+- [ ] Add precommit hook (eslint, prettier)
-- [] Add tests
+- [ ] Add tests
+- [ ] Add hot reload